 The MPO will continue working on a systems-level analysis that will be included in the CTP and the MTP as appropriate.
-The MPO will provide in-kind transportation network planning and traveldemand modeling assistance to the various Transit-Oriented Development (TOD) studies undertaken by local jurisdictions throughout the MPO planning area.
+The MPO will provide in-kind transportation network planning and travel-demand modeling assistance to the various Transit-Oriented Development (TOD) studies undertaken by local jurisdictions throughout the MPO planning area.
 This work will support the continuing planning process around anticipated fixed guideway station locations and coordinate these elements in the MTP.
 Additional transit modeling efforts may include coding updated transit routes, developing ridership estimates, and validating mode choice.

-II-B-11: Bicycle and Pedestrian Element of the Long Range Transportation Plan will be developed for priority projects.
+II-B-11: Bicycle and Pedestrian Element of the Long Range Transportation Plan

+MPO staff will work with member agencies to identify bicycle and pedestrian deficiencies and solutions; project costs will be determined and projects will be prioritized.
+Individual project sheets will be developed for priority projects.
 The process will be documented per NCDOT and federal requirements.
 Projects that are not recommended for funding in the fiscally constrained MTP will be incorporated into the CTP element of the plan.